-By adjusting these parameters, you control the start of the back porch (with respect to the trailing edge of Horizontal Sync) and also its width.
+By adjusting these parameters, you control the start of the back porch (with respect to the trailing edge of Horizontal Sync), and also its width.
 The place where the Back Porch begins with respect to the Horizontal Sync pulse and the width of the Back Porch have a direct bearing on where the active (visible) portion of the image begins.
 Do not attempt this adjustment without monitoring the results with an oscilloscope.

-H/V Sync [128] x 4
+800 x 600 60 Hz H/V Sync [128] x 4